Bholath legislator Sukhpal Khaira, 2 rebel AAP MLAs join Congress | Politics

 - India

-Rebel Aam Aadmi Party legislators Sukhpal Singh Khaira, Jagdev Singh Kamalu and Pirmal Singh joined the Congress on Thursday, at a time the ruling party in Punjab is embroiled in infighting and factionalism.
+Bholath Assembly segment legislator Sukhpal Singh Khaira and two rebel AAP MLAs Jagdev Singh Kamalu and Pirmal Singh Khalsa joined the Congress on Thursday, at a time the ruling party in Punjab is embroiled in infighting and factionalism.

+All of them have tendered their resignation as MLAs to the Assembly speaker, officials said.

 Khaira returned to the Congress nearly six years after quitting it.